 - If you get stuck and the system seems to be forcing you to enter bank details some applicants have had success entering the bank name, street, city, and entered zeros for account info which allowed the submission to proceed.

 - There's a particular point in the file uploading process that we're told is tricky for applicants.
 If you haven't already please note that you do have to "Continue" rather than "Save and Continue Later" in order to successfully reach the upload page.
-See page 49 of the Application Guide (available from the CAReliefGrant.com web site)
+See the Application Guide (available from the CAReliefGrant.com web site)

 - If any individual file is more than 15 MB that apparently is a problem too.
 Compressing or splitting up the files should help.